And Then There Were None: Television

-In 2010, American animated TV series Family Guy adapted the story as "And Then There Were Fewer".

 Other media

 The novel was the inspiration for several video games.
 For the Apple II, Online Systems released Mystery House in 1980.
 On the PC, The Adventure Company released Agatha Christie: And Then There Were None in 2005, the first in a series of PC games based on Christie novels.
 In February 2008, it was ported to the Wii console.

-The Japanese visual novel series Umineko When They Cry also drew inspiration from the novel on many fronts.
-Both stories involve a series of murders on an island during a storm intended to be unsolvable murders where everyone on the island dies.
-There is a poem that foretells the series of deaths beforehand in both as well.
-Finally, the solution to both mysteries are tossed into the ocean in the form of messages in a bottle for the reader to learn from at the end of the stories.
-This is exemplified by the manga version of the series directly referencing And Then There Were None in its last chapter.And Then There Were None was released by HarperCollins as a graphic novel adaptation on 30 April 2009, adapted by François Rivière and illustrated by Frank Leclercq.
+And Then There Were None was released by HarperCollins as a graphic novel adaptation on 30 April 2009, adapted by François Rivière and illustrated by Frank Leclercq.

-Peká Editorial released a board game based on the book, Diez Negritos ("Ten Little Negroes"), created by Judit Hurtado and Fernando Chavarría, and illustrated by Esperanza Peinado.
+In 2014 Peká Editorial released a board game based on the book, Diez Negritos ("Ten Little Negroes"), created by Judit Hurtado and Fernando Chavarría, and illustrated by Esperanza Peinado.

 The 2014 live action comedy-crime and murder mystery TV web series Ten Little Roosters, produced by American company Rooster Teeth, is largely inspired by And Then There Were None.